User Guide

 - Ensure you have Java

-or above installed in your Computer - Download the latest JAR file from here
+11or above installed in your Computer - Download the latest JAR file from here

 - Copy the file to the folder you want to use as the home folder for your UNIon